andbabkin/rep-test/README.md

 ```
 - open `http://localhost:8080/` in browser.
 It should show the Symfony welcome page
 > NB!
 Probably need to solve permission issues if run on linux system

+### Front-end
+- cd ui
+- npm install
+- npm start
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Endpoints
 ### Get property tree